sanjeevsubedi/sanzeev.com.np/content/blog/2022-12-28/resilient-angular-component-tests.md

 }
 ```

-> With the above changes, test will fail eventhough the feature itself is not broken.
+> With the above changes, test will fail even though the feature itself is not broken.

 Now, let me ask you few questions.